amill251/6166_Project/README.md

 #### Iteration 3:

-We have integrated a custom python script which contains pose decetion that can be applied on the video application.
+We have integrated a custom python script which contains pose detection that can be applied on the video application.
 The pose detection is giving the desired results.
-We tried to integrate the pose detection python script code into our webtrc sever using GStreamer Filter pipleline.
-But, we were not able to view the pose detection via webrtc at the viewer server end and hence in our next iteration we will try using streamlit webrtc.
+We tried to integrate the pose detection python script code into our Kurento media sever using GStreamer.
+But, we were not able to view the pose detection results via webrtc at the viewer server end and hence in our next iteration we will try using streamlit webrtc.

 const filter = await pipeline.create('GStreamerFilter', {
       command: 'python(pyfile=</Users/hmoole/Downloads/CCN/Project/Iterations/6166_Project-group_5_iteration_2/pose.py>)',